ltoscano/legacybridge-oss-cobol/README.md

 ### 🎯 Original C# Multi-Agent Architecture

-Based on the Microsoft's original implementation, here's how the Semantic Kernel orchestrates the three specialized agents:
+Based on the Microsoft's original implementation, here's how the three specialized agents are orchestrated:

 ```mermaid
 graph TB